Golden Eagles Athletics

 For more information on participating in the Golden Eagles athletics program, please contact the Department of Intercollegiate Athletics, (502) 873-4201, or visit www.spaldingathletics.com.

-The Spalding University Center is home to the Spalding Athletic Department.
-The University Center houses all athletic offices for coaches and administrators, a student-lounge and study center, athletic training facilities, a fitness center which serves the Spalding community, locker rooms, meeting rooms and hospitality areas.
-It also features Derek Smith Gymnasium, which is home to our men’s and women’s basketball teams and our volleyball team.
+The Spalding University Columbia Gym/Center building is home to the Spalding Athletic Department.
+The University Center houses all athletic offices for coaches and administrators, a student-lounge and study center, athletic training facilities, a fitness center, which serves the Spalding community, locker rooms, meeting rooms and hospitality areas.
+It also features the Derek Smith Gymnasium, which is home to our men’s and women’s basketball teams and our volleyball team.
 Our baseball team practices and competes at Derby City Field.
-Our softball team uses the fields at Jeffersontown High School as their home facility, and men’s and women’s soccer play at the Louisville Collegiate School Athletic Complex.

 Spalding University strictly adheres to NCAA Division-III guidelines.
 In order for new students to compete in intercollegiate athletics at Spalding University, an incoming freshman or transfer student must meet the necessary standards to be admitted into the university.
 Unlike NCAA Divisions I and II, it is not necessary to file with the NCAA Clearinghouse to gain initial eligibility.